How to Transform Your Kindle into an English Learning Tool

 Ever wish you had a superpower?

-Well, I cannot offer you any of that—but I can offer you some English language superpowers that will take your reading to the next level.
+Here’s how you can take your reading to the next level.

 By taking advantage of features on the Kindle e-reader, you can supercharge your reading with vocabulary building tools, audio resources and book sharing, among others.

 So put on your cape and check out the world of secret reading powers just waiting for you in your Kindle.